SRvSaha/CoWinVaccineSlotFinder/README.md

 # CoWinVaccineSlotFinder
-Console App to Fetch the Available Slots & Booking the Appointment using the Publically available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.
+Console App to Fetch the Available Slots & Booking the Appointment Schedule for COVID-19 Vaccination using the Publically available [APISetu APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2#/) from Govt Of India.

 ## Technical Details